raganwald/presentations/optimism-mindset.md

 ^ And then you correct your explanations to make them optimistic.
 Every time.
 And you track your progress, just as you would track your progress for anything else you are trying to change in your life.

 ^ Seligman's research shows that you **can** change the way you explain things, and the research also shows that the change makes you happier and more productive.
+And by more productive, we mean that you make more productive choices.

 ---